jgiordano20191/adfdemo/README.md

 # adf IaC Demo #1.1

-This is using IaC to deply ADF:
+This is using IaC to deply ADF, architecture sent in documentation
 - Blob Storage - state file
-- SQL
+- SQ
 - ADF
 - linked service, pipeline with copy activities
 - data movement from Blob Storage